 The Backgrounds & Cultures of the Bible course features 13 mini-lessons over 13 weeks, sent to you by email.
 Every week, you can expect to receive a video lecture of about 25 minutes, as well as printable versions of the PowerPoint slides from the lecture and associated notes pages.
 Our team has also developed a small-group discussion guide to accompany each lesson, designed to help initiate discussion amongst communities of believers studying together.

 Join Crown College as we explore the cultural practices, beliefs, geography, and chronology of the 12 biblical cultures from Genesis to Revelation.
-Class officially begins on October 19, so sign up today to reserve your spot!
+Register today to begin receiving the lessons.

 The Backgrounds & Cultures of the Bible mini-course is now open!
 Sign up below and receive lesson one in your inbox today.